Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ### Tested features changelog

+##### Bitcoin SV support (since Dec 12th)

+* v.b1 - Dec 12th - Hooray!
+We're now providing data for the Bitcoin SV chain (BSV ticker).
+All API calls are fully compatible with Bitcoin Cash, i.e. if you need to request the latest nulldata (OP_RETURN) outputs, just replace `bitcoin-cash` with `bitcoin-sv`: https://api.blockchair.com/bitcoin-sv/outputs?q=type(nulldata)#

+Please note that SV support is in test mode, and not intended for production use until Bitcoin SV has a more clear roadmap (e.g. we won't be able to offer some functionality if blocks suddenly become larger than 1 exabyte...)

 ##### Data aggregation support (since Oct 8th)

+* v.b2 - Dec 12th - Now it's possible to apply `?limit=` and `?offset=` sections to aggregated queries. `context.total_rows` now shows how many aggregated results are there, and `context.rows` shows how many are shown.
 * v.b1 - Oct 8th - Bringing the ability to obtain aggregated data.
 Now you can use Blockchair not only to filter and sort blockchain data, but also to aggregate it.

+Please don't use this in production yet, there could be massive changes!

 See the examples:
 * https://api.blockchair.com/bitcoin/blocks?a=year,count()# - get the total number of Bitcoin blocks by year